Meshbits/piratewallet.github.io/appinfo/index.md

 # Changelog

+#### Version 1.1.0 (15) (2022-03-11)

+- Turned off background sync as per apple guidelines for public release.
+- Fixed deep link issue when app wasn’t running and someone tries to tap on it
+- Code improvements - Removed additional scene
+- Fix - Scene changes related to iOS14.x

 #### Version 1.0.0 (10) (2022-02-10)

 - If the device is running low on storage space (below 200MB) - the app will throw an informative error on the home screen.